Sameeryadav12/Voice_Assistant/docs/CONTRIBUTING.md

-# 🤝 Contributing to Sigma Voice Assistant
+# 🤝 Contributing to Jarvis Voice Assistant

-Thank you for your interest in contributing to Sigma Voice Assistant!
+Thank you for your interest in contributing to Jarvis Voice Assistant!
 This guide will help you get started with development and understand our contribution process.

 ---